GeorgeGkas/Amnesia/README.md

 ## Amnesia
----

-Amnesia is a simple tool that clear the contents of all files which are located under ROOT *see src/amnesia.h*.
-In other words the computer is like getting amnesia to it's files.
+Amnesia erase the contents of all files under ROOT, see `src/amnesia.h` for more details.
+In other words the computer is like getting [amnesia](https://en.wikipedia.org/wiki/Amnesia) to it's contents.

-## Make

-This program does have tested and work under Ubuntu.
-The `makefile` uses `gcc` compiler.
-Simple run `make` in your terminal to compile the program.
+This program have been tested and works under Ubuntu flavors.
+Run `make` to compile the program.

 ## LICENSE

-Copyright (c) 2017 George G. Gkasdrogkas.
+Copyright (c) 2017 George Gkasdrogkas.
 Licensed under the [MIT](https://github.com/GeorgeGkas/Amnesia/blob/master/LICENSE) license.